ztzeng/data-science-interview-questions-and-answers/README.md

 ## 16. How would you find an anomaly in a distribution?
 1. Define anomalies:

-1) Point anomalies: A single instance of data is anomalous if it's too far off from the rest.
+       1.Point anomalies: A single instance of data is anomalous if it's too far off from the rest.
 Business use case: Detecting credit card fraud based on "amount spent."
-2) Contextual anomalies: The abnormality is context specific.
+       2.Contextual anomalies: The abnormality is context specific.
 This type of anomaly is common in time-series data.
 Business use case: Spending $100 on food every day during the holiday season is normal, but may be odd otherwise.
-3) Collective anomalies: A set of data instances collectively helps in detecting anomalies.
+       3.Collective anomalies: A set of data instances collectively helps in detecting anomalies.
 Business use case: Someone is trying to copy data form a remote machine to a local host unexpectedly, an anomaly that would be flagged as a potential cyber attack.

 2. Methods